Panic at Kashi Vishwanath Dham After Accidental Fire From Jawan's Carbine Injures Three

 Misfire Triggers Splinter Injuries

 The weapon belonged to a PAC personnel deployed at the high-security checkpoint.
-According to preliminary information from Deputy Commissioner of Police (DCP Kashi Zone) Gaurav Banswal, the jawan's carbine accidentally slipped from his hand or shoulder strap, hitting the road surface hard.
+Preliminary police information indicated that the jawan's carbine accidentally slipped from his hand or shoulder strap, hitting the road surface hard.

 Upon hitting the ground, the service carbine accidentally discharged two rounds into the pavement.
 Rather than striking anyone directly, the impact shattered the concrete road surface, causing stone chips, bullet pellets, and debris to scatter violently through the air.